Quick Links

 Online Safety

-• to protect and educate pupils in their use of technology
+• Protect and educate pupils in their use of technology

-• to have the appropriate mechanisms to intervene and support any incident where appropriate
+• Have the appropriate mechanisms to intervene and support any incident where appropriate

-• to work in partnership with parents to safeguard our children online
+• Work in partnership with parents to safeguard our children online

 Online Safety encompasses not only Internet technologies but also electronic communications via mobile phones, games consoles and wireless technology.
 It highlights the need to educate children and young people about the benefits, risks and responsibilities of using information technology.